Skip to main content

 note

 Adding locations and adding entities might be misleading or confuse the user.
-When you create a data product or an output port from a template, you are creating a repository and then adding the location of that repository in the catalog.
+When you create a system or an output port from a template, you are creating a repository and then adding the location of that repository in the catalog.
 Then the catalog will process the new location and will generate the corresponding entity from the catalog-info.yaml.

 What you see in the software catalog is the list of entities that have been already processed.
 This is why sometimes the entity that you just created is not yet visible in the catalog because its location has not been already processed.